-nsec3param iterations 5 optout no salt-length 8;
+nsec3param iterations 0 optout no salt-length 0;

 The default is to use NSEC.
 The iterations, optout and salt-length parts are optional, but if not set, the values in the example above are the default NSEC3 parameters.
+Note that you don't specify a specific salt string, named will create a salt for you of the provided salt length.